ubernostrum/webcolors/docs/contents.rst

        ValueError: An HTML5 simple color must be a string exactly seven characters long.

    :param input: The color to parse.
-   :type input: :data:`six.text_type`, which must consist of exactly
+   :type input: :class:`str`, which must consist of exactly
        the character '#' followed by six hexadecimal digits
    :rtype: HTML5SimpleColor
    :raises ValueError: when the given input is not a Unicode string of